AppliedMechanics/AMrotor/docs/examples/Laval_Modal/Simulation_modal_Laval.rst

-Simulation_file_example
+Simulation_file_LavalModal
 ++++++++++++++++++++++++++

-This is an example code for a simulation file of a simple Laval rotor for system analyses.
+This is an example code for a working simulation file of a simple Laval rotor for system analyses (Campbell, Modal, FRF analyses).
-All the code snippets can be copied and pasted together in a Matlab script and executed directly.
-The hidden (commented out) code parts should show further possibilities.
+All code snippets can be copied and pasted into a Matlab script in the given order (recommended) and executed directly.
-The presented functions often contain options that cannot all be shown in the examples.
-More options can be found in the detailed documentation or in the source code.

-Closing all former figures and cleaning the workspace.
+Closing of all previous figures and cleaning of the workspace:

 .. literalinclude:: /../Examples/Simple_Laval/Simulation_Modal.m
     :language: matlab